How to Start Up a Small Café

 Employers’ liability insurance

 This type of insurance will cover your employees' health and safety.
-The nature of a cafe means that employees could be injured carrying out work tasks, such as burns, slips and other accidents.
+The nature of a café means that employees could be injured carrying out work tasks, such as burns, slips and other accidents.
 Make sure you stay covered, and your workers stay protected with employers’ liability insurance.

 Business interruption insurance

-Business interruption insurance will cover your cafe if you’re made to stop trading temporarily.
+Business interruption insurance will cover your café if you’re made to stop trading temporarily.
 You will be covered for profit losses with business interruption losses, so it is worth ensuring you are covered.

 Building contents insurance